 Coordinated outfits are icing on the cake of spectacular photos!
 The most important thing to remember when it deciding what to wear is keep it simple.
 Avoid distracting accessories and crazy patterns.
 Stick with colors that go well together.
 If you’re feeling overwhelmed, start with Mom’s outfit and build on that.
 Or pick a simple pattern for one person and then pull colors from it.
-Here are a few tips & tricks to help you get the most out of your photo shoot:
+Here are a few more tips & tricks to help you get the most out of your photo shoot:

-When in doubt, stick to solids.
+When in Doubt, Stick to Solids

 A subtle pattern to add in a little variety is fine, but try to limit crazy prints and patterns as much as possible.
 A funky animal print or character on a kid’s t-shirt can be quite distracting on the final photo.
 Also, try to avoid sentences and numbers on clothing because it will take the attention away from your gorgeous faces!

 Too many accessories are distracting and can take the attention away from others in the photo.
 I recommend removing scrunchies, hair ties, watches, and large bracelets from wrists.
 Also be mindful of bandages and that sort of thing.

-Consider your background.
+Consider your Background

 Make sure your clothes won’t blend in with your background.
 Is your shoot in the woods?
 Try to limit greens in your clothing.
 Taking Christmas photos in the snow?
 Then steer clear of white so I don’t lose you!